 When to see a medical massage therapist

 If you’re experiencing muscle or joint stiffness or tightness, or feel caught in a repeating cycle of stress and pain, medical massage therapy can be a valuable part of your recovery.

-Your massage therapist will review your medical history and symptoms, including pain, stiffness, tightness, limited mobility, stress, fatigue, and other symptoms, as well as your desired results from treatment.
+At your initial appointment, your massage therapist will review your medical history and symptoms, including pain, stiffness, tightness, limited mobility, stress, fatigue, and other symptoms, as well as your own treatment goals.

 Many patients begin experiencing temporary improvements in mobility and pain relief following their first treatment.
 However, lasting improvement does normally require completion of the full treatment plan.